 Activation and deactivation of defaults, i.e. the activate and deactivate statements (see notes 5 and 6).

 Calling functions and deterministic external functions with out or inout parameters (see notes 7 and 8).

+The encode operation (see section 27.9) (see note 8)

 NOTE 1: The execution of the operations start, stop, done, killed, halt, clear, receive, trigger, getcall, getreply, catch and check can cause changes to the current snapshot.